Esri/arcgis-maps-sdk-java-samples/map/set-initial-map-location/README.md

 ## How it works

 1. Create a `Map`, specifying a basemap style.
-2. Set the initial `Viewpoint`, specifying the latitude, longitude and scale.
 2. Display the map in a map view.
+3. Set a `Viewpoint` on the map view, specifying the latitude, longitude and scale.

 ## Relevant API